 Continued study of ethical issues of development including real estate law, contracts, immediate and long-term environmental and planning issues, and ethical and legal responsibilities of the architect/ developer.
+Continued study of conceptual and preliminary methods for cost estimating are introduced and developed.

-ARCH 580 CASE STUDY STUDIO 6 UNITS
+ARCH 580 CASE STUDY STUDIO